Testing Frequently Asked Questions

 Do you have a STAT option for ordering a test?

 Yes, we offer a STAT option for Sanger sequencing and gene-centric aCGH.
-The great majority of STAT tests are completed within 8 calendar days.
-If we are unable to complete STAT Sanger sequencing requests within 10 days, STAT surcharge (25%) will be waived.
-We are happy to attempt STAT del/dup requests.
-We will only charge STAT surcharge if testing is completed within 10 days.
-Requests for multiple gene tests are sequenced concurrently in STAT tests, rather than sequentially (our standard approach).
-NextGen panels and Chromosomal Microarray are not currently available to be ordered STAT.
-For urgent aCGH, CMA, or NextGen Sequencing Panel requests, please contact us
+The great majority of STAT tests are completed within 8-10 calendar days.
+If we are unable to complete STAT requests within 10 days, STAT surcharges (25%) will be waived.
+We now offer a Rapid CMA test (Test Code #3780).
+For urgent gene-centric aCGH, or NextGen Sequencing Panel requests, please contact us.

 How long do prenatal tests take?

 The great majority of targeted prenatal tests are completed within 8-10 days.
+For full gene sequencing via NGS and Sanger and deletion/duplication testing via aCGH, please refer to the test descriptions.
 We prioritize all testing related to ongoing pregnancies in order to get the results out as quickly as possible.
 Please alert us if you order testing for situations of extreme clinical urgency.

 What is your procedure to add-on another test for a patient who was tested previously at PreventionGenetics?

-Do I have to send another specimen sample if I am adding on a test?
+Do I have to send another specimen if I am adding on a test?

 Usually not.
 PreventionGenetics retains unused DNA from previous tests.
 If a blood specimen was originally sent, we nearly always have sufficient DNA to perform additional tests.
-If a limited amount of purified DNA was originally sent, then a second specimen will often be required.
+If a limited amount of purified DNA was originally sent, or if the specimen originated in NY state, then a second specimen will often be required.

 What is your tax identification number?